- Peptic ulcers are sores that develop in the lining of the stomach, lower esophagus, or small intestine.

 - chest pain

 Two types of tests are available to diagnose a peptic ulcer.
-They are called upper endoscopy and upper gastrointestinal (GI), an X-ray examination
+They are called upper endoscopy and upper gastrointestinal (GI) series.

-In this procedure, your doctor inserts a long tube with a camera down your throat and into your stomach and small intestine in order to examine the area for ulcers.
-This instrument also allows your doctor to remove a tissue sample for examination.
+In this procedure, your doctor inserts a long tube with a camera down your throat and into your stomach and small intestine to examine the area for ulcers.
+This instrument also allows your doctor to remove tissue samples for examination.

-An upper endoscopy is not performed in all cases.
-However, this procedure is recommended in people with a higher risk of stomach cancer.
+Not all cases require an upper endoscopy.
+However, this procedure is recommended for people with a higher risk of stomach cancer.
 This includes people over the age of 45, as well as those who experience:

 - weight loss